 Some professional contractors will ask for a down payment to cover material expenses.
-Don’t make a large down payment.
-Commonly 15 to 30 percent, until you are fully satisfied with the job.
+Don’t make a sizeable down payment.
+Commonly 15 to 30 percent, until you are delighted with the job.

-Additionally, every professional contractor should have some sort of written guarantee.
+Additionally, every professional contractor should have some written guarantee.

 excessive fading or chalking that occurs within two years after the job is done at no or little cost.

 If he tells you the paint has a warranty, remember that it doesn’t include labor, which can cost far more material.

 Ten commonly asked questions about hiring a professional painter and their respective answers:

 - How do I know if a painter is licensed and insured?

 You can ask the painter for their license number and verify it with your state’s licensing board.
 Additionally, you can ask for proof of insurance, including liability and workers’ compensation insurance.

 - What qualifications should I look for in a professional painter?

 Look for a painter who has years of experience, positive customer reviews, and is properly licensed and insured.
 Choosing a painter specializing in the type of painting project you need is essential, such as interior or exterior.